THE WOW FACTOR!!!

 The result of a Feng Shui slant to decorating is a room that feels good – a room where you might want to stay and chat a while.

-I don’t know why it works, and I don’t care why.
-I just know that it does work, and that buyers are more drawn to a house that feels like a home.
+We don’t know why it works, and we don’t care why.
+We just know that it does work, and that buyers are more drawn to a house that feels like a home.
 So if you want your house to sell quickly, look at it from the standpoint of Feng Shui.
 Then make some subtle changes.

 Bookstores offer a large variety of books on the subject, but do take time to look through them before you buy.
 Some are complicated and some recommend buying all kinds of strange objects.
 My favorite is The Western Guide to Feng Shui.
 It’s easy reading and shows how to use objects that most people already have.